 It turns out, women are more likely than men to remember their dreams, which makes sense considering that women have better short-term memory for daily events, according to the Association for Psychological Science.
 Looking at the results, about 43 percent of women indicated they remember their dreams at least once a week, while about 41 percent of men remember the same.
 Notably, about 24 percent of women remember their dreams almost every night versus about 14 percent for men.

 Men and women also reported a marked difference in the types of dreams they have.
 Women are more likely to dream about being chased or losing teeth.
 Men, conversely, are more likely to have positive dreams, such as flying or getting rich.

 Whether this difference is due to women having more innate anxiety or stressful lives is up for debate, but the difference is interesting nonetheless.

 If you’ve been dreaming for years about falling off a cliff, running from a faceless stranger or moving in slow motion, you’re definitely not alone.
 Recurring dreams, especially of the anxiety-inducing sort, are common throughout the U.S.

 So what can we do to minimize our nightmares and maximize our restful sleep?
 For one, 93 percent of Americans say a comfortable mattress is important for a good night’s sleep.
 Experts agree that reducing your day-to-day stress also helps you sleep better.
 And what and when you eat, and technology all matter a lot as well.

-We conducted a survey of 2,007 U.S. residents between July 12 and July 16, 2016.
+We conducted a survey of 2,007 U.S. residents.
 Respondents were 49.9 percent male and 50.1 percent female and ranged in age from 18 to 74.
 They came from all 50 states, plus the District of Columbia.